ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This specification is related to:
 **[baseline-api-v1.0]**
 _Baseline API and Data Model Version 1.0_.
-Edited by Kyle Thomas, Andreas Freund and Anais Ofranc.
-22 September 2021.
+Edited by Andreas Freund, Anais Ofranc and Kyle Thomas.
+23 September 2021.
 OASIS Standard. https://docs.oasis-open.org/baseline/baseline-api/v1.0/psd01/baseline-api-v1.0-psd01.md .
 Latest stage: https://docs.oasis-open.org/baseline/baseline-api/v1.0/psd01/baseline-api-v1.0-psd01.md.\
 **[baseline-dlt-v1.0]**
 _Baseline CCSM Requiements Version 1.0_.
 Edited by Andreas Freund, Anais Ofranc and Kyle Thomas.
-22 September 2021.
+23 September 2021.
 OASIS Standard. https://docs.oasis-open.org/baseline/baseline-dlt/v1.0/psd01/baseline-dlt-v1.0-psd01.html.
 Latest stage: https://docs.oasis-open.org/baseline/baseline-dlt/v1.0/baseline-dlt-v1.0.html.

 #### Abstract:
-This document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless public Distributed Ledger Technology (DLT) network.
+This document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless public Distributed Ledger Technology (CCSM) network.

 #### Status:
 This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline TC team.